A Former Employee Claims Michael Douglas Masturbated In Front Of Her

-A woman who worked for Michael Douglas' production company accused the actor of masturbating in front of her during a work meeting.
+A woman who worked for Michael Douglas's production company accused the actor of masturbating in front of her during a work meeting.

-Writer Susan Braudy was an employee of Douglas' for three years in the 1980s, at the peak of his career during films such as Wall Street and Fatal Attraction.
+Writer Susan Braudy was an employee of Douglas's for three years in the 1980s, at the peak of his career during the making of films such as Wall Street and Fatal Attraction.

 In an interview with the Today show on Friday, Braudy said Douglas verbally harassed her and exposed himself during a meeting in his apartment in 1989.